marchershey/tall-toasts/README.md

 - Are you using TailwindCSS JIT?
 Don't forget to update your purge list! [(see)](#usage-with-tailwind-jit)
 - You may need to rebuild your CSS by running: `npm run dev` or re-running `npm run watch` [(see)](#tailwindcss)
+- If the toasts are showing on the left side of the screen and you're a RTL user, be sure to [set the direction.](https://github.com/marchershey/tall-toasts/tree/add-confirm-toasts#rtl-support)

 ## Other Packages